 MAKING IT BETTER

-A sixth characteristic attitude must foster and develop is “goodness” (Gal.5: 22).
+A sixth characteristic attitude must foster and develop is “goodness” (Galatians 5:22).
 It is a fruit because it helps us improve or make things a little better for our enjoyment and use.
 Due to its relationship to the word “good,” it is complicated to define.
-Jesus held that only God was good (Mk.10: 18).
-The Bible also supports the idea of a Benevolent Creator that made everything good (Ge.1: 10,12).
+Jesus held that only God was good (Mark 10:18).
+The Bible also supports the idea of a Benevolent Creator that made everything good (Genesis 1:10, 12).
 It was man that stepped out of goodness and into a world of evil.
 Actually, it is man that has, by his disobedience, structured a world without goodness.
-All men have become sinners and are no longer capable of being good (Ro.3: 23).
+All men have become sinners and are no longer capable of being good (Romans 3:23).
 Paul, the Apostle was led to believe that humans with reformed attitudes could make things better for everyone.
 He himself began to make things better for others after Christ came into his life.
-Jesus the Christ, however, assigned the responsibility to become better and be helpful in improve things, including the human heart to man (Mt.15: 18-19).
+Jesus the Christ, however, assigned the responsibility to become better and be helpful in improve things, including the human heart to man (Matthew 15:18-19).
 It was up to man to be and do what is better.
 The only way a person can determine where he/she is on a scale from 1 to 10 is by what one does.
 Man does not read the heart but the actions.
 And it is not the overwhelming huge deed that yields the richest harvest but the countless little deeds that make the large one possible.

 In essence, what is goodness and why is it so essential?
 The Bible holds that